 Closed Meeting Portion

-During the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed, the modeling organization presentation shall include an explanation of the materials required in the Trade Secret List.
+During the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed, the modeling organization shall present Form V-3 and Form A-6 (trade secret items) as well as trade secret items identified by the Professional Team during the on-site and/or additional verification reviews to be shown to the Commission.
+The trade secret items identified will be documented in the Professional Team report to the Commission.

 All material presented shall be complete, i.e., all axes on graphs labeled.
 The presentation shall use a medium that is readable by all members of the Commission.

 Proprietary comments initially redacted from the Professional Team report shall be made available by the modeling organization to the Commission.

-The modeling organization shall have available all trade secret exhibits related to the Trade Secret List used to support the model during the on-site and/or additional verification reviews, excluding Items that the modeling organization is precluded from releasing due to third party contracts.
+Items that the modeling organization is precluded from releasing due to third party contracts may be excluded.

-In order to meet the public meeting notice requirements for the public meeting portion, one to two hours shall be scheduled for the closed meeting.
+In order to meet the public meeting notice requirements for the public meeting portion, one and a half hours shall be scheduled for the closed meeting.

-A hard copy of the modeling organization’s prepared presentation and Form V-3 shall be provided to the Commission and the Professional Team members (17 copies) at the start of the closed meeting.
+A hard copy of the modeling organization’s prepared presentation, Form V-3, and Form A-6 shall be provided to the Commission and the Professional Team members (17 copies) at the start of the closed meeting.
 The hard copies will be returned to the modeling organization at the conclusion of the closed meeting and prior to anyone leaving the meeting room.

-Trade Secret List

-Any disclosure related to commercial residential that the modeling organization deems proprietary.

-Meteorological

-Proprietary variations, if any, in the model surface windfield from a published windfield, and all source code relevant to the model surface windfield.
-(Standard M-4)

-Model formulation for the vertical variation of the hurricane windfield including the data, methods, calculations, and procedures used.
-(Standard M-4, Audit 7)

-The basis for all short- and long-term climatic variations in hurricane frequencies.
-(Standard M-1, Audit 4)

-Color-coded maps of roughness length and spatial distribution of windspeeds over-land and over-water for Hurricane Dennis (2005) and Hurricane Andrew (1992) at the closest time after landfall.
-(Standard M-5, Audit 3)

-Vulnerability

-Completed Form V-3 with the data, methods, calculations, and procedures used.
-(Standard V-2, Audit 1)

-Actuarial

-Complete description of the data, methods, calculations, and procedures used to develop probable maximum loss levels in the model.
-(Standard A-11, Audit 1)

-Computer

-Supportive design diagrams, equations, and pseudo-code and the associated translations to computer code shall be available for the above items.

 Public Meeting Portion

 The modeling organization presentation shall include an explanation of corrections made for deficiencies noted by the Commission.
 The presentation shall be made using a medium that is readable by all members of the Commission and shall include the following: